-During her undergraduate, Alana founded Justice For Women to combat gender-based violence through education, policies, and support for students.
-As a National Network Leader for Equal Voice, Alana has testified on her work to the House of Commons Standing Committee on the Status of Women.
-She was recently part of Canada’s official delegation to the United Nations Commission on the Status of Women in New York.
+Alana founded Justice For Women Manitoba to combat violence on campus through education, policy, and supports for students.
+She has testified on this work to the House of Commons Standing Committee on the Status of Women, and was part of Canada’s official delegation to the United Nations Commission on the Status of Women.

 Alana graduated from Osgoode Hall Law School, where she specialized her studies in the Test Case Litigation Program.
 She won both the Oxford Price Media Law Moot (Americas) and the Lerners Cup Moot.
 During law school, Alana completed a legal internship at the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague, where she worked in victim and witness protection.
 She has a Bachelor of Arts (First Class Honours) in Political Science and Economics from the University of Manitoba.